 This Dublin hotels bedrooms have comfortable seating and a dining area, a necessary amenity as there are no public areas dedicated to residents.
 Booking is efficient and the reception staff are well organised and friendly in the Irish tradition.

-The bar is lively and offers a good bar menu (see below) which is popular with the locals, and has is a well furnished outdoor seating area where you can enjoy a drink and a smoke.
+The bar is lively and offers a good bar menu, which is popular with the locals, and there is a well furnished outdoor seating area where you can enjoy a drink and a smoke.

 Although the busy bar will be the main appeal for younger guests and it may not live up to any claims to be a ' special boutique hotel', this is generally a comfortable and calm place to stay.